Trend and Outcome Analysis

 Digital Care Pathways

 HRS meets with hospitals regularly to define patient needs after discharge.
 HRS then assesses the patient in the home environment.
-Socio-Economic needs and Clinical needs are assessed in the home environment to determine a living care pathway that the HRS clinician can follow.
+Socio-economic needs and clinical needs are assessed in the home environment to determine a living care pathway that the HRS clinician can follow.
 By standardizing a route for our clinicians, HRS is able to define and refine better methods of care.
-HRS is consisting developing care pathways related to specific disease states.
+HRS is continuously developing care pathways related to specific disease states.
 The care pathways are uploaded within our software system so clinicians can access them on individual tablets.

 What is a Home Health Monitoring System?

 Imagine the sense of security and peace of mind for patients and caregivers who know their health is being monitored by trained, medical personnel on a daily basis.
 HRS Home Health patients can have a sense of security using state-of-the-art telehealth technology.
 Telemonitoring technology enables caregivers to monitor and assess a patient's condition from a remote location.
 The telemonitor transmits a patient's vital signs via cell towers from their home to a central computer station where a Registered Nurse monitors the data.
 Using voice prompts and touch screen capabilities, the telemonitor can record:

 All of the above data is immediately transmitted to the HRS Corporate Office for clinical review.
 If the data collected indicates a need for intervention, or if vital signs are not collected when prompted, appropriate action is taken by members of the HRS care team.

 - Provides a sense of security for the patient and patient's family knowing that somebody is watching over their health every day.

 - Provides care based on a patient's needs in addition to a nurse's visit schedule.

 - Assists doctors in managing medication and diet by reviewing data trends.